drfmunoz/work-with-freddy/README.md

 We’ll have a staff meeting with your peers and sometimes an extended team every week for 60 minutes no matter what.
 Unlike 1:1s, we have a shared document that captures agenda topics for the entire team.
 Similar to 1:1s, we aren’t discussing status at this meeting but issues of substance that affect the whole team.

 ## Meetings in general
-My workday orbits around meetings.
+My workday orbits around meetings and my rhythm of business.
 My calendar is open to anyone, and you will rarely see a private meeting unless it is a personal appointment.
 If you have a question about a meeting on my calendar, ask me, there are no taboos.

 In general, I expect an agenda and a picture of success for meetings with a short document summarizing the topic for the meeting.
 If you send me the document reasonably in advance, I will read it before the meeting and come prepared with questions and ask them in the document.